-This groundwater take is to irrigate the avocado orchard based on the assumption that 60% of the 15 ha Total Orchard Area will comprise the canopy of the crop.
-The take will be exercised from October to April, in accordance with the following conditions:
+This groundwater take is to irrigate the avocado orchard which would be exercised from October to April, in accordance with the following conditions:

-- Maximum daily volume of 375 m3/day; and - Maximum annual volume of 36,000 m3/yr.
+- Maximum daily volume of 225 m3/day; and - Maximum annual volume of 33,750 m3/yr.

-The maximum daily volume has been calculated at 25 m3/ha/day over the Total Orchard Area, in accordance with the decision made in the Motutangi-Waiharara Water User Group (MWWUG) decision2.
+The maximum daily volume has been calculated at 25 m3/ha/day over the Total Orchard Area, in accordance with the decision made in the Motutangi-Waiharara Water User Group (MWWUG)2.

-The maximum annual volume has been calculated from the canopy area, which for this orchard (given the topographic and existing building constraints) is 60% of the Total Orchard Area or 9 ha3.
+The maximum annual volume has been calculated from the canopy area, which for this orchard (given the topographic and existing building constraints) is 94% of the Total Orchard Area or 8.4 ha3.
 The maximum annual volume has been calculated on the basis of 400 mm/annum, which is consistent with the Council Officers' recommendation in the MWWUG Hearing.
 This irrigation requirement is adequate to meet up to a 1 in 10 years drought requirement (Section 3.1.4).